 Tax losses – carry forward

 The Surinamese Income Tax System is referred to as a “Self Assessment System”.
 This system means that the taxpayer must calculate and declare the income tax due.
-By April 15 of the calendar year, the taxpayer must file a provisional income tax return, including an estimate of the tax due for the year.
-The taxpayer can pay the estimated tax in four equal installments, due no later than April 15, July 15, October 15, and December 31 for that year.

 The filing dates may be different if the taxpayer has received permission from the Inspector.
-Special permission from the Minister of Finance is required for keeping the books in a currency other than the Surinamese Dollar.
+Special permission from the Minister of Finance and Planning is required for keeping the books in a currency other than the Surinamese Dollar.